 Different Types of Software

-Typically, there are two major classifications of software, namely System Software and Application Software.
+As mentioned above, there are two major software types in computer systems – System Software and Application Software.

 1. System Software

-- Operating System: It is the most prominent example of System Software.
-It is a collection of software that handles resources and provides general services for the other applications that run over them.
-Although each Operating System is different, most of them provide a Graphical User Interface through which a user can manage the files and folders and perform other tasks.
-Every device, whether a desktop, laptop or mobile phone requires an operating system to provide the basic functionality to it.
-As an OS essentially determines how a user interacts with the system, therefore many users prefer to use one specific OS for their device.
-There are various types of operating system such as real-time, embedded, distributed, multiuser, single-user, internet, mobile, and many more.
+As an OS essentially determines how a user interacts with the system, many users prefer to use one specific OS for their device.
+There are various types of operating systems, such as real-time, embedded, distributed, multiuser, single-user, internet, mobile, and many more.
 It is important to consider the hardware specifications before choosing an operating system.
-Some examples of Operating systems given below:

 - Mac OS